Contrast-Security-OSS/docs/content/installation/setup/SystemRequirements.md

 -->

 ## Prepare for the Installation
 The Contrast application for Enterprise on Premises (EOP) includes a Tomcat servlet container, a MySQL database instance and an Oracle Hotspot Java Virtual Machine.
 All of these components are embedded within the installation binary and deployed to a single server as part of the Contrast architecture.
-Customers should prepare the following prior to installing the application:
+You should prepare the following prior to installing the application:

 * System with adequate compute and memory resources based on guidance from our [sizing recommendations](installation-setup.html#size)
 * Adherence to the system requirements specified below